Navy Seals board rogue Libya oil tanker Morning Glory

 It may also restore some of the Libyan government's credibility with people here, which has been lost over the past year.
 However, the dangers of this blockade escalating into an armed confrontation remain and it hinges on the government's next move.

-The Morning Glory was the first vessel to have loaded oil from a rebel-held port since a separatist revolt against the central government in Tripoli erupted in July 2013.
+This was their first attempt to export oil from rebel-held areas.
 It is not clear where the tanker was headed.

 Adm Kirby said the operation had been authorised by President Barack Obama and that no-one had been hurt.

 "The Morning Glory is carrying a cargo of oil owned by the Libyan government National Oil Company.
 The ship and its cargo were illicitly obtained," he said, adding that it would now be returned to a Libyan port.

 The vessel was flagged in North Korea but officials in Pyongyang said it had been deregistered because of the incident.